oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 An issuing party MAY agree with the recipients to use any kind of secured drop at the recipients' side to avoid putting them on their own website.
-However, it MUST be ensured that the documents are still access protected.
+However, it SHALL be ensured that the documents are still access protected.

 === Requirement 6: No Redirects
 <requirement-6-no-redirects>